Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 console.log(person2);

 **arrow or function ****
-arrow don’t need to use the return keyword as well .
+The arrow doesn’t need to use the return keyword as well.
 Also, for functions having just one line of code, curly braces { } can be omitted. var obj1 = {
   valueOfThis: function(){